Makonnen Wolde Mikael: Death

+In early 1906 the governor of Italian Eritrea, Ferdinando Martini, was on an official visit to Ethiopia.
+Menelik II summoned Ras Makonnen to Addis Ababa.
 While travelling from Harar to Addis Ababa, Ras Makonnen came down with typhus.
 His officers brought him to Kulubi, where he died as daylight broke after having given his son Tafari Makonnen a whispered benediction.
+Menelik was said to be very distraught after hearing about the death of his cousin and intensely grieved for three days.

 Monument to Ras Makonnen

 The Monument to Ras Makonnen previously located in Harar was sculpted in 1959, by Antun Augustinčić, a Croatian sculptor active in former Yugoslavia and the United States.
 In June 2020 the equestrian Monument to Ras Makonnen was toppled and destroyed by Oromo mobs who participated in Hachalu Hundessa riots, following the death of Hachalu Hundessa.
 It is alleged the Harari Regional state police officers supported its removal.
 The event was also followed by smashing of the Statue of Ras Makonnen Wolde Mikael's son and Ethiopian leader Haile Selassie in Wimbledon park, UK.
 Referring to a statue in Addis Ababa of Menelik II, Hachalu told Oromia Media Network (OMN) said that people should remember that all the horses seen mounted by old rulers leaders belonged to the people.